WGLab/InterVar/docs/user-guide/manual.md

 1       984971  984971  G       A       AGRN    exonic  nonsynonymous SNV       ENSG00000188157 rs111818381     ENSG00000188157:ENST00000379370:exon26:c.G4540A:p.A1514T       AGRN:NM_198576:exon26:c.G4540A:p.A1514T clinvar: Likely benign   InterVar: Likely benign PVS1=0 PS=[0, 0, 0, 0, 0] PM=[0, 0, 0, 0, 0, 0, 0] PP=[0, 0, 0, 0, 0, 0] BA1=0 BS=[1, 0, 0, 0, 0] BP=[0, 0, 0, 1, 0, 1, 0, 0]         0.01270.0079   0.00439297      -0.923  0.023   0.594   -1.43   .       .       .
 Concanavalin A-like lectin/glucanase domain;Laminin G domain   AGRN:uc001ack.2:exon26:c.G4540A:p.A1514T        .       -1.041  AFR:0.0034,AMR:0.0160,EAS:0,FIN:0.0162,NFE:0.0191,OTH:0.0174,SAS:0.0033        103320  615120; 590;98913;98914;        590|CMS|1-9 / 1 000 000|Autosomal dominant<br>or&nbsp;Autosomal recessive|Infancy<br>Neonatal|254190 254210 254300 601462 603034 605809 608930 608931 610542 614198 614750 615120 616040 616227 616228 616304 616313 616314 616321 616322 616323 616324 616325 616326 616330 616720 617143 ~98913|-|-|-|-|254300 601462 605809 608930 608931 614198 615120 616304 616313 616314 616321 616322 616323 616324 616325 616326 616720 ~98914|-|-|Autosomal dominant<br>or&nbsp;Autosomal recessive|-|254210 615120 616040 616330 616720 617143 ~

 ```
-The resutl is tab-delimited,you can import this file into EXcel, The colunm of "InterVar: InterVar and Evidence" give the InterVar inpretation result with the criteria.
+The resutl is tab-delimited,you can import this file into Excel, The colunm of "InterVar: InterVar and Evidence" give the InterVar interpretation result with all the criteria.

+## Advance usage:

+* How to add own Evidence

+* How to change the strength of criteria

+*

-## SYNOPSIS
+## Tips:

+## Following is the full synopsis and options of InterVar

 Intervar.py [options]